u0693875-billprisbrey/Predict-Math-Success/Reports and Analyses/Exploratory Data Analysis/Predictors-over-time.md

 Five math courses have distinctly high enrollment.
 These courses are categorized together as "high volume" and designated as "hi_vol" in legends in this course.
 These courses are Math 1010, 1050, 1210, 1030, and 1090.

-An additional nine courses are categorized together as "low volume."
+An additional nine courses are categorized as "low volume."
 They are Math 1070, 1220, 1080, 1060, 1310, 2210, 990, 1100, and 1250.

-The high and low volume courses together consist of 95% of the cumulative total enrollment.

-The remaining courses are lumped together as "other."
+Many small courses that consist of less than 5% of the total enrollment combined are lumped together as "other."

 ![](Predictors-over-time_files/figure-html/unnamed-chunk-4-1.png)<!-- -->